temporalio/documentation/docs/node/hello-world.md

 [API reference](https://nodejs.temporal.io/api/modules/worker)

-The worker connects to the service and runs workflows and activities.
+The Worker connects to the Service and runs Workflows and Activities.

 `src/worker/index.ts`